 Work can be health-promoting on many levels.
 Work is a means by which individuals can become contributing, productive members of society.
-Work can also provide a source of self-esteem.
+Work can also help individuals facing a chronic illness, such as HIV, to stay active and can provide a source of self-esteem.

-For a variety of reasons, a large percentage of drug users are not gainfully employed, and may in fact be unable to engage in work for pay.
+For a variety of reasons, a large percentage of HIV-positive drug users are not gainfully employed, and may in fact be unable to engage in work for pay.
 However, there are healthy alternatives to paid employment.

 As shown in the illustration, education and volunteerism are also healthy work-related activities in addition to paid employment.